eclipse-researchlabs/brain-iot-ros-edge-node/README.md

 #### (3) Build and Run in a Physical Robot

-Package the **test.bndrun** with default **ros.master.uri=http://localhost:11311** in the **eu.brain.iot.robot.service** project as an executable jar using Gradle build tool.
-If you change it using your robot IP, rebuild repository again:
+Package the **test.bndrun** in the **eu.brain.iot.robot.service** project as an executable jar using Gradle build tool.
+If you change it to your robot IP in previous step, rebuild repository again:

 ```bash
 $ cd ros-edge-node